Darrell Guder

-Darrell Likens Guder is a theologian and missiologist who is Professor of Missional and Ecumenical Theology Emeritus at Princeton Theological Seminary.
+Darrell Likens Guder is a Christian theologian, missiologist, and professor emeritus of missional and ecumenical theology at Princeton Theological Seminary.

 Biography

-Guder received his Ph.D. from the University of Hamburg.
+Guder received his PhD from the University of Hamburg.
 As an ordained Presbyterian minister, he served as a student outreach pastor and as a faculty member of the Karlshohe College in the German Lutheran Church.

 His writing and teaching focus on the theology of the missional church, especially the theological implications of the paradigm shift to post-Christendom as the context for Christian mission in the West.
 Previously, he taught at Princeton Theological Seminary as Henry Winters Luce Professor of Missional and Ecumenical Theology from 2002 to 2015 and as Dean of Academic Affairs from 2005 to 2010.
-Since his retirement, he has been Professor of Missional and Ecumenical Theology Emeritus.
-Darrell Guder also serves as Senior Fellow in Residence at The Centre for Missional Leadership at St. Andrew's Hall on the campus of The University of British Columbia, Canada.
+Since his retirement, he has been a professor emeritus of missional and ecumenical theology.
+Guder is also Senior Fellow in Residence at the Centre for Missional Leadership at St. Andrew's Hall at the University of British Columbia.

 He has served as secretary-treasurer of the American Society of Missiology (ASM) and was president of the ASM from 2007 to 2008.
 His scholarly translations include Otto Weber, Foundations of Dogmatics (2 vols.); Eberhard Jüngel, God as the Mystery of the World; Karl Barth, The Theology of the Reformed Confessions (with Judith Guder; Eberhard Busch), and The Great Passion: An Introduction to the Theology of Karl Barth (with Judith Guder).